cnoe-io/openapi-mcp-codegen/docs/docs/index.md

 *...and any REST API with an OpenAPI specification can be transformed into an AI-friendly MCP server.*

-Together, these MCP servers enable AI agents to perform complex API operations using natural language workflows.
+## Core Components

+OpenAPI MCP Codegen is built around **three main components**:

+### 1. MCP Server Generator (`mcp_codegen.py`)
+Transforms OpenAPI specifications into production-ready MCP servers with:
+* **Type-Safe Python Code**: Full async/await support with comprehensive type hints
+* **Smart Parameter Handling**: Automatically detects complex schemas and uses dictionary mode for 1000+ parameter operations
+* **Tool Module Generation**: Each API endpoint becomes a callable tool for AI agents
+* **LLM-Enhanced Docstrings**: AI-optimized function documentation for better agent comprehension

+### 2. A2A Agent Generator (`a2a_agent_codegen.py`)
+Creates standalone agents that connect to external MCP servers with:
+* **Complete Agent Package**: Full agent structure with protocol bindings and client integration
+* **AgentGateway Compatible**: Works seamlessly with external MCP servers and AgentGateway
+* **Configurable System Prompts**: LLM-generated or custom system prompts for domain expertise
+* **Skills-Based Architecture**: Structured capability definitions from config or OpenAPI operations

+### 3. CLI Interface (`__main__.py`)
+Provides two primary commands:
+* **`generate-mcp`**: Create MCP servers with optional agent wrappers, evaluation frameworks, and system prompt generation
+* **`generate-a2a-agent-with-remote-mcp`**: Generate standalone A2A agents for external MCP servers

 The system also includes:

-* **LLM-Enhanced Documentation**: AI-generated, contextual descriptions optimized for function calling with "Use when:" patterns and OpenAI-compatible formatting under 300 characters.
+* **LLM-Enhanced Generation**: AI-generated system prompts and enhanced docstrings optimized for agent comprehension
-* **Smart Parameter Handling**: Intelligent consolidation of complex Kubernetes-style schemas, reducing 1000+ parameter functions to clean, usable interfaces with 98.6% code reduction.
+* **Smart Parameter Handling**: Intelligent consolidation of complex schemas, reducing 1000+ parameter functions to clean, usable interfaces
-* **Standards-Based Approach**: Uses OpenAPI Overlay Specification 1.0.0 for non-destructive, version-controlled API enhancements that work across toolchains.
-* **Production-Ready Output**: Generates fully-typed Python MCP servers with async HTTP clients, comprehensive error handling, and auto-generated documentation.
+* **Production-Ready Output**: Generates fully-typed Python code with async HTTP clients, comprehensive error handling, and auto-generated documentation
-* **Zero-Touch Maintenance**: GitHub Actions workflows automatically update MCP servers when APIs change, ensuring always up-to-date integrations.
+* **Evaluation Framework**: Optional evaluation suites for testing agent performance and accuracy

 ## Goals of the project

-- **Automated AI-API Integration**: Transform any OpenAPI specification into a production-ready MCP server that AI agents can effectively utilize, reducing integration time from weeks to minutes.
+- **Automated AI-API Integration**: Transform any OpenAPI specification into production-ready MCP servers and A2A agents that AI systems can effectively utilize, reducing integration time from weeks to minutes.

-- **Standards-Driven Enhancement**: Use industry standards (OpenAPI Overlay 1.0.0, MCP Protocol) to create portable, maintainable, and reusable API enhancements that work across different AI platforms and toolchains.
+- **Dual Generation Approach**: Provide both self-contained MCP servers and standalone A2A agents that connect to external MCP servers, supporting different deployment architectures and use cases.

+- **LLM-Enhanced Intelligence**: Generate AI-optimized system prompts, enhanced docstrings, and evaluation frameworks that improve agent performance and accuracy in real-world scenarios.

+- **Production Excellence**: Ensure generated code meets enterprise requirements with comprehensive type safety, error handling, smart parameter management, and automated testing capabilities.

-- **Community-Powered Ecosystem**: Foster a collaborative community of platform engineers, API developers, and AI practitioners to continuously improve prompt libraries, enhance code generation templates, and expand API coverage across the CNCF landscape.
+- **Community-Powered Ecosystem**: Foster a collaborative community of platform engineers, API developers, and AI practitioners to continuously improve generation templates and expand API coverage across the CNCF landscape.

-- **Production Excellence**: Ensure generated MCP servers meet enterprise requirements with comprehensive type safety, error handling, observability, and automated testing capabilities.

 ## Key Features

-### 🤖 LLM Enhancement Pipeline
-- **GPT-4/Claude Integration**: Analyzes OpenAPI operations and generates contextual, AI-friendly descriptions
-- **Declarative Prompts**: Version-controlled prompt templates in `prompt.yaml` for consistent enhancement patterns
-- **OpenAPI Overlay Output**: Standards-compliant enhancement specifications that can be reviewed, edited, and reused

-### ⚙️ Intelligent Code Generation
+### 🚀 MCP Server Generation
+- **Complete MCP Servers**: Transform OpenAPI specs into fully functional MCP servers with typed Python code
-- **Smart Parameter Handling**: Automatically detects complex schemas and uses dictionary mode to prevent unusable 1000+ parameter functions
+- **Smart Parameter Handling**: Automatically detects complex schemas and uses dictionary mode for 1000+ parameter operations
+- **Tool Module Architecture**: Each API endpoint becomes a callable tool with proper error handling and logging
+- **Agent Wrapper Generation**: Optional LangGraph agent wrappers with A2A server bindings

+### 🤝 A2A Agent Generation
+- **Standalone Agents**: Create complete A2A-compatible agents that connect to external MCP servers
+- **AgentGateway Ready**: Generated agents work seamlessly with AgentGateway and other MCP infrastructures
+- **Skills-Based Configuration**: Structured capability definitions from config files or OpenAPI operations
+- **Protocol Bindings**: Complete protocol binding layers for different transport mechanisms

+### 🧠 LLM-Enhanced Intelligence
+- **System Prompt Generation**: AI-generated system prompts optimized for specific API domains
+- **Enhanced Docstrings**: LLM-optimized function documentation for better agent tool selection
+- **Evaluation Frameworks**: Optional evaluation suites for testing agent performance and accuracy
+- **Smart Documentation**: AI-friendly descriptions that improve tool discovery and usage

+### ⚙️ Production Ready
-- **Type-Safe Interfaces**: Full Python type hints with proper error handling and async/await patterns
+- **Type-Safe Code**: Full Python type hints with proper error handling and async/await patterns
 - **Template System**: Jinja2-based generation with customizable templates for different output formats

-### 🔧 Production Ready
-- **AgentGateway Integration**: Auto-generated configuration for immediate deployment
-- **Comprehensive Testing**: Automated validation, evaluation suites, and integration testing
-- **Zero-Config Deployment**: From OpenAPI spec to running MCP server in minutes
+- **Zero-Config Deployment**: From OpenAPI spec to running MCP server or A2A agent in minutes

 ### 📊 Real-World Impact
 - **98.6% code size reduction** for complex API operations